Site icon Sancerres at Sunset

 Allow three to six hours.

-Hotels in the area are sparse, but I enjoyed a very satisfactory stay at the Holiday Inn Express & Suites Cooperstown, about four miles away.
+Hotels in the area are sparse, but I enjoyed a satisfactory stay at the Holiday Inn Express & Suites Cooperstown, about four miles away.

 Exit mobile version